 Greenaid is a strategy for tactical “guerilla gardening” that uses coin-operated vending machines to distribute specialized seeds across the city.
 They can be placed virtually anywhere and empower anyone to make a small contribution to the health and vibrancy of the urban ecosystem using just the spare change in their pocket.

 Made from a mixture of clay, compost and seeds, seedbombs represent a single pixel of potential, which can be thrown or planted anywhere, from vacant lots, to sidewalk cracks or freeway medians.
 Seed mixes are custom tailored to local conditions and needs, and scale over time to incrementally transform forgotten sites and open new dialogues about their worth and potential.

-In 2010, Commonstudio began the initiative by placing a series of prototype seedbomb vending machines in the Los Angeles area.
-For just fifty cents, the Greenaid machine offered instant access to the tools of the guerilla gardener in a variety of native wildflower mixes.
-The idea was infectious, and soon Greenaid blossomed into a fully operational social enterprise.
+This multi-year initiative began by crowdfunding a series of prototype seedbomb vending machines in the Los Angeles area.
+The idea was infectious, and was scaled nation-wide through the development of a social enterprise model that facilitated its reach into dozens of cities throughout the US.
 Working in partnership with Chrysalis, a local non-profit, Greenaid offered long term employment opportunities to formerly homeless and low income men and women from the Los Angeles area.
 In addition to paying a living wage for hand making and packaging the seedbombs, Greenaid employees were encouraged to operate their own vending machines to earn extra income every month.
-Commonstudio managed this non-profit partnership, and the expansion of Greenaid into a national brand through a range of new packaging, seedmixes, social media campaigns, and retail partnerships.